sachinyadav4/Conduit/README.md

 4. To run the test open terminal in intellij and run command "mvn clean test".
 5. Test reports can be found under project folder "target\site\serenity" .
 You can refer to a video recording present at the root of git project where test run is recorded and also reports opened.

+Note: Please make sure everytime you run the test case delete the article created before, although with each successful run article created will be deleted but in case you run tests individually please do so.